AlexanderHaislip/OpenStackTimeline/README.md

 http://techcrunch.com/2008/10/22/rackspace-acquires-jungledisk-slicehost-to-take-on-amazon-web-services/

-###Nebula.NASA.gov website hastily launched
+###Jesse Andrews Incorporates Consulting Firm
+08 May 2009

+Andrews files with the California Secretary of State for Overstimulate LLC, a consulting firm that he will later use as an entity to do business as Anso Labs.

+###Nebula.NASA.gov Website Hastily Launched
 20 May 2009

 Upon finding out that the Agency CIO has discussed their skunkworks project during an interview in DC, scheduled to go live the next day, Joshua McKenty hastily throws together a django site for Nebula.NASA.gov from some of their initial components.

 http://web.archive.org/web/20090525104248/http://nebula.nasa.gov/

-The architecture for their IaaS prototype is published for the first time - Josh's typo on "Luster" will haunt him for the next 3 years. http://web.archive.org/web/20090526204703/http://nebula.nasa.gov/services
+The architecture for its IaaS prototype is published for the first time - Josh's typo on "Luster" will haunt him for the next 3 years. http://web.archive.org/web/20090526204703/http://nebula.nasa.gov/services

-###Bobby German leaks announcement of NASA Nebula on Federal News Radio
+###NASA Agency CI Bobby German Leaks Announcement of NASA Nebula on Federal News Radio
 20 May 2009

 NASA plans on implementing a cloud demonstration program at the Ames Research Center later this year.